Shadow Thief: Carl Sands

-Pre-Crisis version
+Pre-Crisis

-Carl Sands was a career criminal who was conducting experiments on shadow projection while in jail.
-Because his shadow betrayed him to a police officer while he was robbing the safe in a store at night, he was trying to make his shadow work for him.
+Carl Sands is a career criminal who conducted experiments on shadow projection while in jail.
 The experiments allowed him to make contact with an alien explorer named Thar Dan from the Xarapion Dimension.
 In return for saving the creature's life, Sands was given a device known as a Dimensiometer and a pair of ebony gloves that allows him to hold objects while in shadow form.

 Hawkman eventually defeats him, but Shadow Thief would come into conflict with him many times after that.
 He would later become a member of the Injustice Gang which came into conflict with Hawkman and his allies, the Justice League of America.

 Eventually, the Phantom Stranger had him permanently stripped of the Dimensiometer.

-Post-Crisis/Post-Hawkworld version
+Post-Crisis/Post-Hawkworld

 While growing up in Japan, American Carl Sands learned ninjutsu techniques and became an industrial saboteur, accepting unremarkable sums to hinder and eliminate his clients' rivals.
 The Thanagarian criminal Byth Rok hires Sands to steal Hawkman and Hawkwoman's ship and gives him a Thanagarian belt that gives him the ability to shift his body into a shadow form.

 During the "Underworld Unleashed" storyline, Shadow Thief sells his soul to Neron for more power.
-The demon gave Sands a more powerful shadow suit which is tinged with magic and has vastly augmented abilities to enact greater criminal schemes.
+The demon gives Sands a more powerful shadow suit which is tinged with magic and has augmented abilities.

-In Identity Crisis, Shadow Thief becomes deranged and has delusional conversations with the Dimensiometer.
-He later kills Firestorm (Ronnie Raymond) with Shining Knight's sword, for which he is prosecuted by Kate Spencer / Manhunter.

-Shadow Thief later appeared as a member of the Injustice League, and was one of the villains featured in Salvation Run.
+Shadow Thief later appears as a member of the Injustice League, and is one of the villains featured in Salvation Run.

-He later joins forces with Starbreaker, and uses the Shadow Cabinet's "Shadowslide" teleportation system to temporarily increase his powers.

-Prison only temporarily stops him as he uses the shadows created by the interior of his mouth to escape by blinding and muffling Doctor Light when she comes to interrogate him.
-He is ultimately defeated by Light, and is rendered powerless after Firestorm (Jason Rusch) uses his powers to seal his mouth, thus preventing him from conjuring shadows from within his body.

-During Brightest Day, the cosmic entity known as the Starheart begins taking control of metahumans who possess magical or elemental abilities.
-Shadow Thief is among them and is driven insane by the Starheart's power.